-I also had the feeling that Grossman, knowing what worked in the first novel, was sometimes pressured to hit his marks again.
+It also seemed as though Grossman, knowing what worked in the first novel, was feeling pressured to hit his marks again.
 The direct references to Dr. Who, Harry Potter, and Narnia, that felt like such clever commentary in The Magicians here felt self-conscious and made-for-tv-cute.
 But any self-consciousness is ultimately subsumed by Grossman's imagination.
-Here we meet both a talking sloth and an animated map the size of a room which, as one moves closer, adjusts its resolution to more and more detail - like something out of Borges.
+The book features the chracter of a talking sloth and an animated map the size of a room which, as one moves closer, adjusts its resolution to more and more detail - like something out of Borges.
 The wonders of Grossman's imagined worlds, both real and magical, are rendered with real skill at crafting addictive narrative.
 Finally, Grossman's books are tougher stuff than the good versus evil antics of Harry Potter because he makes grown-up fantasy out of the interior struggles of human beings.
 His central characters are ambitious, dissatisfied, hard-up, complacent, unsure of who they are, bored, exploitative - but they aren't evil - they're expressing the dark side of any young soul both as they crave fantasy and as they are compelled to move on from it.
-In this I find them strong narratives of real value.
+Revealing our inner narratives to us in all their ugliness and paradox is one of the roles of fiction.
+In accomplishing this with complexity while entertaining us on the surface, Grossman has created in The Magician King a strong novel of real value.

 2 comments: